AnsonX10/MIULevelCreationKit/README.md

 # **Importing the UnityPackage**

 Importing the Level Generation tools into Unity is easy!

 From the Unity menu bar select *Assets > Import Package > Custom Package...*

  ![image alt text](ReadmeImages/image_1.png)

 Then select *MIU_LevelCreationKit.unitypackage* which can be downloaded from this repository.
-Select Ok and wait for the package to complete importing.
+Click *Import* and wait for the package to finish importing all the files.

-You should see a new option on the Unity menu bar called "Marble It Up".
+You should then see a new option on the Unity menu bar called "Marble It Up".

 Now let’s make a few adjustments to the project so that what you see in the editor is as close as possible to what you’ll see in the game.
-First, select Edit > Project Settings > Quality and adjust the settings to made this:
+First, select Edit > Project Settings > Quality and change the settings to these:

 ![image alt text](ReadmeImages/image_2.png)

 The most important part here is to Disable Shadows (as we’ll be baking lightmaps later) so you don’t see incorrect lighting information.
-Next go to Edit > Project Settings > Graphics, scroll down, and adjust settings as shown:
+Next, go to Edit > Project Settings > Graphics, scroll down, and adjust settings as shown:

 ![image alt text](ReadmeImages/image_3.png)